-Do you think having three months’ worth of income before you can buy a house is reasonable?
+Do you think it’s wise to wait to buy your first home after age 60?
 Why or why not?
-Share your thoughts in the comments below.
+Should your thoughts in the comments below.

 If you enjoy reading our blog posts and would like to try your hand at blogging, we have good news for you; you can do exactly that on Saving Advice.
 Just click here to get started.